Jbleezy/BO2-Reimagined/README.md

 * Decreased sprint recovery time
 * Zombie heads always gib when killed

+### Mule Kick
+* Additional weapon is given back when perk is repurchased

 ### Tombstone Soda
 * Added in solo
 * Players keep all other perks when revived